 “It’s difficult to explain, but I work a lot with small parts that I assemble in different ways.
 It’s like a collage and sculpture technique, where I’m always adding and detracting.
 Working on a collection is like being in a state of trying to solve a math problem or a riddle.
 There is always a common element, sometimes it’s apparent, and sometimes it’s so vague it’s hardly discernable.
 It’s an on-going process.
-I might find a solution by chance after accidently hanging a garment upside down on the mannequin, or if a safety pin holding something together falls off.
+I might find a solution by chance after accidentally hanging a garment upside down on the mannequin, or if a safety pin holding something together falls off.
 So chance plays an important role.”

 When it comes to craft techniques, do you often return to the same method?

 “I allow myself to repeat myself.
 It’s like cooking.
 You start with a recipe, but want to see what will happen if you replace two ingredients, or if you keep it in the oven an extra five minutes.
 I like to work through things I’ve done before.
-Not to make it easy for my self, but because it adds new chapters to the same story.
-It’s a kind of serialisation.
+Not to make it easy for myself, but because it adds new chapters to the same story.
+It’s a kind of serialization.
 Sometimes with completely new things, and other times an entire collection can be a development from something I’ve done before.
 As I said, chance plays an important part.”

 Can you see yourself ever working as a designer for another company?